Beat the Clock: Statute of Limitations in Injury Cases in Florida

 Statute of Limitations in Florida

-If you file a personal injury lawsuit in civil court in Florida after four years, your case almost certainly will be tossed out by the judge.
+If you file a personal injury lawsuit in civil court in Florida after two years, your case almost certainly will be tossed out by the judge.
 In some rare cases, your injuries may not be realized or be apparent until after the limitations window.
 In those instances, your lawsuit filing period may be extended by a judge.